-This past weekend, many of our customers and area residents found their holiday activities interrupted by a recorded phone call made by criminals intent on getting personal debit card information so they could use it fraudulently.
+In the past, many of our customers and area residents found their activities interrupted by a recorded phone call made by criminals intent on getting personal debit card information so they could use it fraudulently.

 We quickly discovered the scam, the calls have now stopped, and our security protocols are helping affected customers replace their cards.

 But this event emphasized the importance of understanding the tool used to run this scam: Robocalls.

 You’ve probably gotten a lot of robocalls; those pre-recorded messages that look for donations, want you to buy something, or ask for your opinion when you answer the phone.

 Here are three important things you should know:

 According to the Federal Trade Commission (FTC), companies using autodialers can send thousands of phone calls every minute for an incredibly low cost.
 Some robocalls, like an appointment reminder, flight status update, prescription refill reminder and other purely information messages, are permitted by the FTC.
 But if the recording is a solicitation being used without your written permission to receive it, the call is illegal.